kroumieh1993/realtek/readme.txt

 * NEW: Shortcode to show specific listings by a title added (all version)
 * NEW: Queue Limit Field in Synchronization added (Premium)
 * NEW: Subscription duration in Paypal Subscription added (PRO & Premium)
-* NEW: URL to Support Area in Estatik Dashboard added (all versions)
+* NEW: URL to Support Area in Realtek Dashboard added (all versions)
 * FIX: Description issue fixed (all versions)
 * FIX: Address issue when map icon moved fixed (PRO & Premium)
 * FIX: Shortcode for displaying listings with labels fixed (all versions)
 * FIX: CREA DDF synchronizer issue fixed (Premium)
 * FIX: Profile name before flash messages added (Premium)
 * FIX: Single property shortcode render for Avada theme & Fusion Page Builder fixed (all versions)
-* FIX: Estatik Slideshow widget issue fixed (all versions)
+* FIX: Realtek Slideshow widget issue fixed (all versions)